Skip to content

 What You’ll See

-Over 3,000 O’Keeffe pieces – from her early abstract stuff to those famous flowers to the New Mexico landscapes that totally inspired her.
+The collection includes more than 3,000 works – from her early abstract pieces to the famous flowers and New Mexico landscapes that made her so iconic.

 Georgia O’Keeffe - the artist who inspired Santa Fe